Michelle Legge

 • The letter states the taxpayer has been selected for an audit for a given time period in relation to crypto asset transactions.

-• Transactions may be classified as revenue in nature as opposed to capital gains and this may have sparked the audit.
+• Transactions may be classified as revenue in nature as opposed to capital gains, and this may have sparked the audit.

-• Interestingly, it also states receiving this letter does not constitute an assessment in itself, but that an assessment may be appropriate.
+• Interestingly, it also states that receiving this letter does not constitute an assessment in itself, but that an assessment may be appropriate.

 • Your activities that have formed the subject of the audit will be highlighted, including but not limited to your trading activities, associated bank account transactions, and blockchain transaction analysis.